PlaidCloud/website/content/en/docs/tasks/administer-cluster/access-cluster-api.md

 <!-- steps -->

-## Accessing the Kubernetes API
+## Accessing the PlaidCloud API

 ### Accessing for the first time with kubectl

-When accessing the Kubernetes API for the first time, use the Kubernetes command-line tool, `kubectl`.
+When accessing the PlaidCloud API for the first time, use the PlaidCloud command-line tool, `kubectl`.

 To access a cluster, you need to know the location of the cluster and have credentials to access it.
 Typically, this is automatically set-up when you work through